 If you are a customer of a street trader, you should first contact the trader, preferably in writing, with proof of purchase.
 If that does not work and if you are located in the UK, CAB Advice guide will give you advice.
 From outside the UK, contact the UK European Consumer Centre.

-If there are problems such as noise or pollution or if one licence holder complains about another, please use the contact details below.
+If there are problems such as noise or pollution, please email: firstname.lastname@example.org.

-Since the introduction of the Medway Act on 21 May 2005, Peddlers' Certificates are no longer valid in Medway.
+Since the introduction of the Medway Act on 21 May 2005, Pedlars' Certificates are no longer valid in Medway.
 The only street trading in Medway is by consent.

 Advertising on a road

-It is an offence to place an advertisement for your business on a road, either attached to a post or as a freestanding "A" board.
+It is an offence to place an advertisement for your business on a road, either attached to a post or as a freestanding 'A' board.
 Direction signing to certain types of business is now permitted.
-Please contact us.